 Even to the Plain Jane versions, a bit of chopped pimiento or red pepper is often added for colour and interest.

-The word Succotash comes from the word "msickquatash" used by the Narragansett Indians on Rhode Island.
-It meant either "boiled corn kernels" or "broken into bits".
+The word succotash comes from the word “msickquatash” used by the Narragansett Indians on Rhode Island.
+It appears to have meant either “boiled corn kernels” or “broken into bits”.